datascience-course/2016-website/syllabus.md

  <div class="deadline">The information here is subject to change! </div>

-Welcome to CS-? / Math-?!
+Welcome to CS 5963 / Math 3900!
 This course is an introduction to data analysis.
 The major goals of this course are to learn how to use tools for acquiring, cleaning, analyzing, exploring, and visualizing data; making data-driven inferences and decisions; and effectively communicating results.
 These will be accomplished through an in-depth sequence of topics which will introduce students to the following data analysis methods:

 * Rating and ranking
 * Clustering and classification